-I have had my contract reviewed by my lawyer so the language is approved in a court of law.
+We handle our detailed contracts electronically and the contract has been reviewed by my lawyer so the language is approved in a court of law.
 There is a section on the contract in which you can make amendments to your photo package and you can add in extra items or changes there.

 Wedding Photography Editing Process

 After your wedding day, all of the images that were taken have to be edited.
 There are two stages to editing.
 First, we go through and delete the duplicates and the images with eyes closed.
 We generally narrow down the original number of photos taken to about one-third.
 For example, if I shoot 1200 images on the wedding day, which is very common, then the final number of images after the deletion process will be around 300-400.